 Learn to place the bottles of your beverages and wines by their side in the freezer except when making as serving for yourself or your partner.
 It is safer to do so because it lowers the risk of breaking when standing upright.

 Lighting and storage are important factors you must consider when making preparations to preserve the life of your food items.
 Abiding by the proper light temperature will enable your wines and beverages to have the longest storage with their quality and taste intact.

-In your freezer, ensure you tune the lighting to room temperatures and that the bulbs used are not fluorescent.
+In your freezer, ensure you tune the lighting to room temperature and that the bulbs used are not fluorescent.
 Fluorescent poses an ultraviolet risk for your bottle.
-Be extra careful for bottles with clearer views like your Smirnoff.
+Be extra careful with bottles with clearer views like your Smirnoff.